 Will there be an induction course?

-Depending on which Bundesland you have been allocated to, our partner agency may invite you to a compulsory four-day induction course near Cologne in August or September.
+Our partner agency will invite you to a compulsory four-day induction course near Cologne in August or September.

 The course will cover all the necessary administration for living in Germany and give you the opportunity to learn and practise teaching skills.
 On arrival, you will need to pay a small cost (about €35) to cover your accommodation and meals.